busrayesilbas1/StockApplication/README.md

 * **Authorization**
   - Users with the ADMIN role have full access to all endpoints.
 Users with the USER role are authorized only to update stock prices.
-They do not have access to other administrative functions.
+They do not have access to other endpoints.

 ## Testing
 * **Unit and Integration Tests**